Atholl Anderson: Career

 While he is primarily an archaeologist, Anderson has used archaeology, history and ethnography extensively in his work.
-In an interview about his 1998 book The Welcome of Strangers: an Ethnohistory of Southern Maori AD 1650–1850, he described it as a book that "draws together the disparate sources of information about later southern Māori in an attempt to describe, in some detail, the origins and migrations of the historical peoples, their social and economic organisation, their distribution in the landscape and their responses to the arrival of European culture".
-In 2015, he collaborated with historians Judith Binney and Aroha Harris to publish Tangata Whenua: a history, which won an Ockham New Zealand Book Award in 2016.
+In an interview about his 1998 book The Welcome of Strangers: an Ethnohistory of Southern Maori AD 1650–1850, he described it as a book that "draws together the disparate sources of information about later southern Māori in an attempt to describe, in some detail, the origins and migrations of the historical peoples, their social and economic organisation, their distribution in the landscape and their responses to the arrival of European culture."
+In 2015, he collaborated with historians Judith Binney and Aroha Harris to publish Tangata Whenua: a History, which won an Ockham New Zealand Book Award in 2016.
 The authors used environmental science, geology, linguistics, archaeology and history to investigate the migration and settlement of New Zealand.

-In addition to his academic work, Anderson has served on the board of the New Zealand Historic Places Trust (now Heritage New Zealand) and as an advisor to Te Rūnanga o Ngāi Tahu.
+In addition to his academic work, Anderson has served on the board of the New Zealand Historic Places Trust and as an advisor to Te Rūnanga o Ngāi Tahu.
 He researched Ngāi Tahu's Treaty of Waitangi claim to the Waitangi Tribunal.
+Anderson's book, Te Puoho's Last Raid: The march from Golden Bay to Southland in 1836 and defeat at Tuturau, published in 1986, was selected as one of the 180 most significant works of Māori-authored non-fiction.
+Tangata Whenua: An illustrated history, co-authored with Aroha Harris and Atholl Anderson, was also included on the list.

 Anderson retired in 2008 to live in the Wairau Valley, Marlborough.